 AVRDC – The World Vegetable Center is an international nonprofit organization dedicated to reducing poverty and malnutrition in the developing world by increasing agricultural production and access to a variety of vegetables, providing essential micronutrients for populations in need.
 The Center works with both private and public sector partners to strike an effective balance between necessary research for new technologies and the effective development and deployment of those technologies.

-The Barilla Center for Food and Nutrition (BCFN) was founded in 2009.
+The Barilla Center for Food & Nutrition (BCFN) was founded in 2009.
 BCFN feels that it is their duty to get involved in the debate around food and nutrition, because there are nearly one billion people suffering worldwide from hunger and almost the exact same number suffering from obesity.
 BCFN offers concrete and feasible recommendations in response to the challenges that this dichotomy creates.
 Its approach is multi-disciplinary in order to most effectively increase awareness and knowledge of issues in the food system while simultaneously helping to provide answers and solutions.
 BCFN’s goal is to foster an open dialogue about the well-being of the world’s population and to remain committed to promoting change.